Harwich High and Low Lighthouses: The earlier lighthouses

 On 24 December 1664, Sir William Batten, Surveyor of H.M.
 Navy, was granted a patent allowing him to set up lighthouses in Harwich.
 The lights were promptly built and were first lit the following year: the High Light, lit by a coal-fired hearth, was installed on top of the old Town Gate; whilst the Low Light, which stood some 200 yards away on the foreshore, was a simple wooden tower (its light provided by a single candle in a hoistable lantern).
-The Elder Brethren of Trinity House (one of whom was Batten himself) had supported the proposal as 'useful and necessary (for the Navigation trading that way)'; however, when the patent was published it emerged that not only ships bound for Harwich and the haven ports, but also passing coastwise traffic would be liable to pay tolls to Sir William for the upkeep of the lights.
+The Elder Brethren of Trinity House (one of whom was Batten himself) had supported the proposal as 'useful and necessary (for the Navigation trading that way)'; however, when the patent was published it emerged that not only ships bound for Harwich and the haven ports, but also passing short-sea shipping traffic would be liable to pay tolls to Sir William for the upkeep of the lights.
 The payment (fixed by the patent) was to be 12 pence on every 20 chaldrons of coal, and one halfpenny per ton of other goods (for English ships, whereas for foreign ships the amount was doubled).
 Samuel Pepys (Batten's neighbour and contemporary) referred to this as 'the gift of a fortune'; it soon came to be resented by both Trinity House and the townspeople of Harwich.

 In 1707 Sir Isaac Rebow (who had married Batten's granddaughter) sought and was granted a new lease for the lights.
 Twenty years later his grandson Isaac Leming Rebow rebuilt the Low Light; it was initially lit by six candles, but these were replaced by an oil lamp in 1764.
 (The rebuilt light features in a painting by John Constable.)
 As the end of the period of the lease drew near, a further extension of thirty-one years was granted to General Francis Slater Rebow, to begin on 5 January 1817; but only on condition that he build a new pair of towers and install up-to-date equipment.